Ravenbrook/mps/procedure/review.rst

 RB 2023-01-20].

-3. Review Rôles
+3. Review Roles
 ---------------

-[Reconstructed from memory and common sense, and then sourced from [MM_process.review]_, but needs updating.
+_`.role`: People taking part in review are given *roles*.

+_`.role.all`: The leader (`.role.leader`_) must ensure that all roles are assigned to someone, to ensure that everything necessary gets done.

+_`.role.everyone`: Every person taking part in review should be assigned at least one role, to make it clear what they need to do.

+[See also book.gilb93.proc.* to cover what roles need to do during phases.
 RB 2023-01-20]

-Reviews must involve more than one person.
-There must be at least one checker who is not the author.

-Each person can takes on a number of rôles.

-Every role must be assigned to someone.

-Each role has tasks during each phase.

-[See also book.gilb93.proc.*.
-RB 2023-01-20]

-_`.role.leader`: The *leader* organises the review and ensures the procedures are executed.
+_`.role.leader`: The *leader* organises and plans the review, and ensures the procedures are executed.
 The leader is responsible for managing the process in all respects for productive results.
-The leader is the person responsible for organizing and planning review.
-They need not be distinct from the `.role.author`_.
+The author (`.role.author`_) can lead, but this should be avoided if not an experienced leader.
 It is helpful if the leader has received special instruction in review or inspection.

-_`.role.author`: The *author* wrote the work under review.
-The author is the person primarily responsible for the production of the product document (see `.doc.product`_).
+_`.role.author`: The *author* is the person responsible for the change under review (`.doc.product`_).
+For example, they're the developer who submitted a pull request.

-_`.role.checker`: A *checker* checks the work during review.
-There should be more than one checker, and the author can be a checker.
-A checker is any person who participates in the checking of product documents, and process brainstorming.
-All review attendees are usually checkers.
-Checkers may be asked by the leader to check with certain *checking roles* in mind; this is to increase coverage and reduce duplication of issues.
+_`.role.checker`: A *checker* checks the change during review.
+There must be more than one checker.
+Every person taking part in a review is usually also a checker, including the author.
+Checkers should be asked by the leader to check with certain *checking roles* in mind;
+this is to increase coverage and reduce duplication of issues.
 [Checking roles are available in mminfo:role.check.{backwards,clarity,consistency,convention,correctness,source}
 and these need to be referencable from here, possibly included in this document.
-RB 2023-01-21]
+RB 2023-01-21] ["Checking role" is too easily conflated with "review role" and should perhaps be renamed to method.
+RB 2023-01-23] Checkers also take part defect prevention in `.phase.brainstorm`_.

-_`.role.editor`: The *editor* edits the work to correct defects found by review.
-This is usually the author.
-The editor is the person responsible for acting on issues raised, and bringing the product document to review exit.
-They are usually the author.
+_`.role.editor`: The *editor* is the person responsible for acting on the issues found during review in order to bring the work to review exit.
+The editor and `.role.author`_ are usually the same person.

-_`.role.quality`: The *quality* [Is this right?
-RB 2023-01-20] edits process to prevent future occurences of defects found by review.
+For example, they're the developer who submitted a pull request and needs to fix it up before it can be merged.

+_`.role.qal`: The *quality assurance leader* edits process to prevent future occurences of defects found by review.
+[This comes from mminfo:book.gilb93.proc.quality.
+In the MM Group, developers were expected to edit process as well.
+If possible we'd like the editor to do this, so that they are involved and committed to process improvement and defect prevention.
+But in the public FOSS MPS we might not be able to require a submitting developer to do that, so we should separate the role.
+But "quality assurance leader" isn't a great name; what about "improver" from "process improvement"?
+RB 2023-01-23]

-_`.role.scribe`: The *scribe* ensures defects are recorded.
-The scribe is the person who records information during review meetings.
+_`.role.scribe`: The scribe is the person who records information (not just issues) during review meetings.
 They are usually the same person as `.role.leader`_.
+During `.phase.check`_, review tools will often allow checkers to record issues as they check, in which case the scribe should just ensure that this has been done.
+But the script also records information during other phases, such as how much time a review took, who was there, who did what, etc.  [Make sure necessary information to record is documented in this procedure.
+RB 2023-01-23]

+[The following two roles may not be relevant to this section.
+They do not need to be assigned during a review.
+RB 2023-01-23]

 _`.role.chief`: [Chief Inspection Leader in book.gilb93.
 Need to look this up.
+Probably an organizational role to do with communicating improvements to the review process.
+Not relevant to the MPS.
 RB 2023-01-20]

 _`.role.manager`: The *manager* ensures adequate resources are assigned to review and that reviews are happening.
 [Project Manager in book.gilb93.
 Need to look this up.
+Probably not required to attend the review, and therefore is not assigned.
 RB 2023-01-20]

 4. Phases